segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 ## Details

+> info Caution: for users detected to originate from US states with privacy restrictions, using a Google User ID to populate user lists is deprecated, and will be eventually sunset.
+It's recommended that bidders populate user lists with their hosted match data for these users.

 - **Audience appears as**: An audience list with the name of your Engage Audience on the **DV360 All Audiences** screen
 - **Destination rate limit**: None
 - **Lookback window allowed**: 30 days